ppy/osu-wiki/news/2024/2024-03-13-the-followpoint-btmc-the-face-of-osu.md

 *Finally, before moving onto your recent IRL ventures, what osu! content creators would you recommend for people to watch?*

 > Because I'm an osu! content creator, I actually struggle to watch other osu! content because instead of consuming and appreciating the content for what it is, I see potential areas of improvement and different ways that I would've tackled the same concept differently.
-The only osu! content creator I watch actively is [pishi](https://osu.ppy.sh/users/3178418) with his [videos on lazer's development](https://www.youtube.com/playlist?list=PLmWVQsxi34bMTmgpDArfxJ32Q0mBLhcE-).
+The only osu! content creator I watch actively is ::pishi::{ user-id=3178418 } with his [videos on lazer's development](https://www.youtube.com/playlist?list=PLmWVQsxi34bMTmgpDArfxJ32Q0mBLhcE-).
 However, I openly offer help and am in constant communication with every osu! content creator to offer my help in advice or feedback.
 A rising tide lifts all boats here.

 *Moving onto "IRL", I believe the Roundtable was the first time you hosted an IRL event, how did you come to the idea of it?*

-> The original idea came from Pishi and [Kroytz](https://osu.ppy.sh/users/2339768), and was originally inspired by the events hosted by Beyond the Summit.
+> The original idea came from Pishi and ::Kroytz::{ user-id=2339768 }, and was originally inspired by the events hosted by Beyond the Summit.
 I was hanging with them, and we realized that technically the only thing we were missing was money, so when I mentioned I'd cover it we got straight to work.

 *Hosting such an event is a huge undertaking, both financially and logistically.
 What were some of the biggest/unexpected obstacles you faced during its organisation?*